AuraVoice Reviews 2026

 Common Questions from Reviewers

 Yes.
-All VibeVoice plans include commercial use rights.
+All AuraVoice plans include commercial use rights.
 Audio you generate can be used in paid courses, audiobooks, podcasts, advertisements, and client deliverables without additional licensing fees.
-The underlying Microsoft research model is also open-sourced on GitHub, which provides additional assurance around IP.
+The underlying research model is also open-sourced on GitHub, which provides additional assurance around IP.

-How does VibeVoice compare to ElevenLabs for podcasts?
+How does AuraVoice compare to ElevenLabs for podcasts?

-For podcasts, VibeVoice is substantially ahead.
+For podcasts, AuraVoice is substantially ahead.
 ElevenLabs generates mono-speaker audio — you'd need to generate each "host" separately and manually edit clips together, losing natural pause and intonation interaction.
-VibeVoice generates the full conversation with natural turn-taking in one request.
+AuraVoice generates the full conversation with natural turn-taking in one request.
 See our full comparison →.

 How many credits do I need for a 30-minute podcast episode?